Demographics

 Highlights

-• In 2022, 170,688 people lived in Prince Edward Island, an increase of 3.6% from 2022 - record growth for the province.
+In 2023, 174,000 people lived in Prince Edward Island, an increase of 3.9% from 2022 to 2023.
 Prince Edward Island represents 0.4% of Canada's total population.

-• Average age of the non-Indigenous population in Prince Edward Island is 42.8 versus 34.8 in the Indigenous population (Census 2021).
+Average age of the non-Indigenous population in Prince Edward Island is 42.8 versus 34.8 in the Indigenous population (Census 2021).

-• The proportion of seniors aged 65+ is projected to increase from 21% in 2022 to 23.7% in 2032.
+• The proportion of seniors aged 65+ is projected to increase from 21% in 2023 to 24.2% in 2033.

-• In 2022, individuals aged 55 and over accounted for 40.2% of the working-age population.
-By 2032, that proportion could reach 41.3%.
+• In 2023, individuals aged 55 and over accounted for 40.4% of the working-age population.
+By 2033, that proportion could reach 42.2%.

 In Prince Edward Island, approximately 96% of the population identified English as their first official language (2021 Census) or the language spoken most often at home, while 3% of the population spoke French most often at home.
 Just under 1% identified a first language that was neither English nor French.
-(2021 Census)
+(2021 Census).

 Recent immigrants (those arriving between 2016 and 2021) accounted for 41% of the Island's immigrant population in 2021.
 The pace of new arrivals has increased significantly in recent years, particularly as the province has relied on immigration to fill labour market gaps.